 If would like to know your membership number in advance, please contact Supporter Services.
 We cannot guarantee you free and discounted entry during this time.
-Museums and galleries may allow you to book tickets if you quote your membership number before you receive your card, however this is at their own discretion.
-We cannot guarantee you free and discounted entry during this time.
+Museums and galleries may allow you to book tickets if you quote your membership number before you receive your card, however they will require you to show a valid card on collection of your tickets/entry to the venue.

 The Art Fund is a charity.
 Gift Aid is a government scheme where charities can reclaim money on your contribution from the HM Revenue & Customs.

 If you are a UK taxpayer and you choose to Gift Aid your subscriptions and donations, for every pound given, we will receive an additional 25p at no extra cost to you.
 Also, if you pay higher rate tax you can claim extra relief on your donations, and if you claim higher Personal Allowances or tax credits, Gift Aid donations can sometimes increase your entitlement.

 In order for your gifts to qualify for Gift Aid, you must be a UK taxpayer and what you pay in income or capital gains tax must at least equal the total amount that all charities and Community Amateur Sport Clubs that you support with Gift Aid will claim for your donations in each tax year (6 April – 5 April).
 The charities will claim 25p for each £1 given.

 You pay UK income or capital gains tax if: